NCAS-CMS/cf-plot/README.md

 ### Contributing

-Everyone is welcome to contribute to cf-plot, however the NCAS-CMS team reserve the right to only accept changes which they consider to improve the codebase and align with future ambitions for the library.
+Everyone is welcome to contribute to cf-plot in the form the form of bug reports, documentation, code, design proposals, and more.

 Contributing guidelines will be added to the repository shortly.